Global $\Lambda$-hyperon polarization in Au+Au collisions at $\sqrt{s_\mathrm{NN}}=3$ GeV

-While a simple extrapolation of this trend would suggest that $\PLambda$ continues to rise as $\sNN$ decreases, we expect vanishing $\PLambda$ at $\sNN=2m_\mathrm{N}$ due to the lack of system angular momentum\cite{Deng:2020ygd}.
-A peak $\PLambda$ therefore likely exists in the region $2m_{\rm N}\approx1.9<\sNN<7.7$~GeV; recent model calculations predict this peak in the vicinity of $\sNN\approx3$~GeV\cite{Deng:2020ygd,Ivanov:2019ern,guo2021locating}.
+While a simple extrapolation of this trend would suggest that $\PHyper$ continues to rise as $\sNN$ decreases, we expect vanishing $\PHyper$ at $\sNN=2m_\mathrm{N}$ due to the lack of system angular momentum\cite{Deng:2020ygd}.
+A peak $\PHyper$ therefore likely exists in the region $2m_{\rm N}\approx1.9<\sNN<7.7$~GeV; recent model calculations predict this peak in the vicinity of $\sNN\approx3$~GeV\cite{Deng:2020ygd,Ivanov:2019ern,guo2021locating}.
 Furthermore, these calculations, which at $\sNN\gtrsim7.7$~GeV agree fairly well with each other and with other higher-$\sNN$ calculations\cite{Li:2017slc,Vitiuk:2019rfv,Sun:2017xhx,Ivanov:2019ern,Karpenko:2016jyx}, diverge for $\sNN\lesssim7.7$~GeV.
-Measurements of $\PLambda$ at $\sNN<7.7$~GeV will provide constraints on which sets of assumptions are valid at such small $\sNN$.
+Measurements of $\PHyper$ at $\sNN<7.7$~GeV will provide constraints on which sets of assumptions are valid at such small $\sNN$.

-We report in this work our observation of non-zero $\PLambda$, with a statistical significance of nearly $6\sigma$.
-This observation raises important questions such as: What is the spin equilibration timescale, and how does it compare to the thermal equilibration timescale?
+As in previous studies, $\PHyper$ represents the spin polarizations of $\Lambda$ and $\bar{\Lambda}$ hyperons, $\PLambda$ and $\PLamBar$; however, $\bar{\Lambda}$-hyperon yields at $\sNN=3$~GeV are insufficient for a meaningful study of $\PLamBar$ and we therefore refer directly to $\PLambda$.
+We report in this work our observation of nonzero $\PLambda$, with a statistical significance of nearly $6\sigma$.
+This observation raises important questions: What is the spin equilibration timescale, and how does it compare to the thermal equilibration timescale?
 How viscous is the region of nuclei overlap?
-Our observation of significant, non-zero global $\PLambda$ at $\sNN=3$ GeV is the largest $\PLambda$ yet observed and the lowest energy at which $\PLambda$ has been measured.
+Our observation of significant, nonzero global $\PLambda$ at $\sNN=3$~GeV is the largest $\PLambda$ yet observed and the lowest energy at which $\PLambda$ has been measured.